Guide to Common Law Damages Claims for Personal Injury

 What is the definition of a damage claim?

-Common law claims and damage claims are different names for the same legal action.
-Damage claims are compensation claims that seek to provide restitution for a financial loss caused by another person’s negligent action or failure to act.
+In fact, common law claims are legal proceedings to recover damages for a financial loss caused by another person’s negligent action or failure to act.

 How are common law damages awarded?

-Statutory Claims versus Common Law Damages Claims
+Statutory Claims versus a Common Law Claim for Damages

 In Queensland, a statutory claim sometimes occurs before a common law claim, depending on the type of legal case.
 The laws surrounding statutory claims and common law claims are complex and differ by jurisdiction.
-However, both types of claims help injured people seek compensation for a financial loss.
+However, both types of claims help injured people seek compensation for financial loss.

 What is Statutory Law?

 Statutory law refers to any law detailed in legislation passed by parliament.
 Hence, specific legislation, such as the Queensland WorkCover scheme, determines statutory claims, which provide no-fault benefits to injured workers.
-Under statutory law:

 • You don’t need to prove who was at fault